-Using back-up power directly from the grid can be expensive, which is why more operators in remote locations are choosing renewable forms of energy such as solar, turbine and wind to power electronic instruments on gas pipelines.
+Using back-up power directly from the grid can be expensive, which is why more operators in remote locations are choosing renewable energy forms such as solar, turbine, and wind to power electronic instruments on gas pipelines.

 Parker offers the DB1 Differential Pressure Battery charger as an alternative to solar panel systems and large battery packs that are used to power electronic instruments on gas pipelines.
 Unlike solar panels, the DB1 can be installed in almost any location and is not affected by snow, ice, rain or dust build up.
 It is also extremely compact and lightweight and is capable of charging 365/24/7 on demand.

 The most common application is at the city gate stations or what are called regulator stations.
 These sites are located on the outer limits of a city on a gas pipeline.
 Gas pressure is reduced from 800-900 psi to 100-200 psi.
-This pressure difference is what is used to spin the turbine and generate the charge for the battery.
+This pressure difference is what's used to spin the power generation turbine to produce the charge for the battery.

 How the technology works